 - 1. Let varRef be the result of evaluating VariableDeclarationNoLn

 - 2. Let ref be the result of evaluating Expression

 - 3. Let e = GetValue(ref)

-- 4. if Type(e) is XML
+- 4. If Type(e) is XML

 - a.
-Let l = ToXMLList(e)
+Let I = ToXMLList(e)

-- 5. else if Type(e) is not XMLList
+- 5. Else if Type(e) is not XMLList

 - a.
-Let l = ToObject(e)
+Let I = ToObject(e)

 - 6. Let $V = \mathbf{empty}$

-- 7. While (l has more properties)
+- 7. While (I has more properties)

 - a.
 Let p be the next property of l (see notes below)

 - b.
 If p does not have the DontEnum attribute

 - i.
 Let i be the result of evaluating varRef as if it were an identifier (See section 11.1.2 of ECMAScript Edition 3)

 - ii.
 Let name be the name of property p

 - iii.
 PutValue(i, name)

 - iv.
 Let s be the result of evaluating Statement

 - v.
-If s. value is not empty, let V = s. value
+If s.value is not emptv. let V = s.value

 - vi.
 If s.type is break and s.target is in the current label set, return (normal, V, empty)

 - vii.
 If (s.type is not continue) or (s.target is not in the current label set)

 - 1. If s is an abrupt completion, return s

 - 8. Return (normal, V, empty)

 The order of enumeration is defined by the object (steps 6 and 6a in the first algorithm and steps 7 and 7a in the second algorithm).
-When e evaluates to a value of type XML or XMLList, properties are enumerated in accending sequential order according to their numeric property names (i.e., document order for XML objects).
+When e evaluates to a value of type XML or XMLList, properties are enumerated in ascending sequential order according to their numeric property names (i.e., document order for XML objects).
+Properties of other objects are enumerated in an implementation dependent order.

-The mechanics of enumerating the properties (steps 7 and 7a in the first algorithm, steps 8 and 8a in the second) is implementation dependent.
+The mechanics of enumerating the properties (steps 6 and 6a in the first algorithm and steps 7 and 7a in the second) is implementation dependent.
 Properties of the object being enumerated may be deleted during enumeration.
 If a property that has not yet been visited during enumeration is deleted, then it will not be visited.
 If new properties are added to the object being enumerated during enumeration, the newly added properties are not guaranteed to be visited in the active enumeration.
 Enumerating the properties of an object includes enumerating properties of its prototype and the prototype of the prototype, and so on, recursively; but a property of a prototype is not enumerated if it is "shadowed" because some previous object in the prototype chain has a property with the same name.

-11.3 The for-each-in Statement
+12.3 The for-each-in Statement